foundry-rs/forge-std/README.md

 ### stdCheats

 This is a wrapper over miscellaneous cheatcodes that need wrappers to be more dev friendly.
-Currently there are only function related to `prank`.
+Currently there are only functions related to `prank`.
 In general, users may expect ETH to be put into an address on `prank`, but this is not the case for safety reasons.
 Explicitly this `hoax` function should only be used for address that have expected balances as it will get overwritten.
-If an address already has Eth, you should just use `prank`.
+If an address already has ETH, you should just use `prank`.
 If you want to change that balance explicitly, just use `deal`.
 If you want to do both, `hoax` is also right for you.

 #### Example usage: